YingHongTham/wormwiring/README.md

 Here is a summary of the relevant tables:

 **contin**: conti(g)uous pieces; only connects across z-sections
-note: contins can go up AND down in z-direction (even branch)
+note: contins can go up AND down in z-direction (and even branch)
 - continID: id for the table (other tables don't use this)
 - CON_Number: id used by Elegance; also unique; other tables use this to identify contins (typically as continNum)
 - CON_AlternateName: cell name, if applicable